GSA-TTS/10x-website/investments/01-investments-in-benefits-eligibility.md

 ### Notify&period;gov

 Notifications, especially text messages, are uniquely effective ways to communicate and can be especially useful in helping people to navigate the benefits space.
 By providing text alerts for eligibility status, application due dates, and fraud detection, we can help eligible users access federal benefits.
-Find out more about the beta version of the <a class="usa-link usa-link--external" rel="noreferrer" href="https://beta.notify.gov/">Notify service</a>.
+Find out more about the beta version of the <a class="usa-link usa-link--external" rel="noreferrer" href="https://beta.notify.gov/">Notify service</a> or read about the <a class="usa-link" href="{{ '/news/notify/' | url }}">Government Notification Services</a> 10x project.

 ### Secure storage for eligibility documents